Don't pay hefty penalty. Renew car insurance in just 5 mins.

 Under current address proof, one can submit any one of rental agreement and electricity bill or rental agreement and LPG bill.

-Apart from the above-mentioned documents, one need to submit 3 passport size photographs (while applying for a learner’s license), 3 passport size photographs (while applying for a permanent driving licence), duly filled application form along with application fees and for applicants above 40 years, a medical certificate is mandatory.
+Apart from the above-mentioned documents, one needs to submit at least 6 passport size photographs (while applying for a learner’s license), duly filled the application form along with application fees, Medical Certificate with Form 1 and 1A signed by a certified government doctor.

-Most frequent questions and answers about Driving Licence
+Most frequent questions and answers about Learning Licence.

-1. How to apply for learning driving license
+1. How to apply for learning license online?

 For a Learner’s Licence, one can fill out the form and submit their application online.
 The Learner’s Licence online application helps the applicants to fill and submit the form as well as book their driving test appointment by sitting in the couch.
 Likewise, one can also submit an online appointment for driving licence.